-4.1 Is it possible to provide healthcare professionals with samples of products?
+4.1 Is it possible to provide healthcare professionals with samples of medicinal products?
 If so, what restrictions apply?

 Under section 298 of the Regulations, free samples are permitted, provided certain conditions are met.
 In particular, samples must only be provided to persons qualified to prescribe medicinal products in order for them to acquire experience in dealing with the product.
-Samples must not be provided to administrative staff.
+Samples must not be provided to other relevant decision makers.